 The Dead Sea Scrolls were ancient texts written in Hebrew by the Essenes, a Jewish sect who arrived at Qumran in the second Century BCE.
 The scrolls were hidden in jars for nearly 2000 years before they were discovered.
 The climate of the desert helped to preserve them.

 The writing on the scrolls contained the Old Testament, the Apocrypha and some of the sects own work.
+There are both religious and non-religious texts discovered at this site.
 Pieces of the original scrolls can be found in the Israel Museum.

 The Cave of the Dead Sea Scrolls

 The scrolls were discovered in a cave by Bedouin Shepherds in 1947.
 Myself and my friend Sharon were extremely excited to see the cave close up, but then got confused as to why you could not go right up to it There seemed to be a man in the distance at the foot of the cave….